anty-filidor/network_diffusion/docs/source/propagation_model_example.rst

 What is propagation model?
 __________________________
-In this library propagation model is considered as one or a plenty of phenomenas acting in one network, e.g. Suspected-Infected model.
+In this library propagation model is considered as one or a plenty of phenomena acting in one network, e.g. Suspected-Infected model.

 Purpose of PropagationModel module
 ___________________________________
-If experiment includes more than two phenomenas interacting with themselves, description of the propagation model becoming very complicated.
-E.g. model with 2 phenomenas with 2 local steps each:
+If experiment includes more than two phenomena interacting with themselves, description of the propagation model becoming very complicated.
+E.g. model with 2 phenomena with 2 local steps each:

 * Suspected-Infected (phenomena Illness),
 * Aware-Unaware (phenomena "Awareness"),